MVS Board of Directors Election

 PARENT NOMINEES TEACHER NOMINEES COMMUNITY MEMBER NOMINEES

 Please refer to the FAQs below for more information on the roles and responsibilities of a board member.
 We hope you will consider applying for a board position in the future.
-If you have any questions, please feel free to reach out to us.
+If you have any questions, please feel free to reach out to our Board Chair [email protected]

 • The Marine Village School opened in September 2022.
-Prior to the school’s opening, an interim Board of Directors was established by charter school founders to manage the school until the end of the third full academic year of operation, at which time Directors are to be elected.
+Prior to the school’s opening, an interim Board of Directors was established by charter school founders to manage the school until the end of the third full academic year of operation.

 Minnesota Statutes requires that charter schools be governed by a Board of Directors.

-• Become familiar with the Board By-Laws and Minnesota’s charter school laws.
+• Become familiar with the Marine Village School Board By-Laws and Minnesota’s charter school laws.

-• Become familiar with the school structure, mission, and curriculum.
+• Become familiar with the structure, mission, and vision of the school.

 • Review and approve strategic plans, policies, budgets, processes, and documents related to employment matters.